Fill out the 2018-19 FAFSA.

 - Less stress!
 Get your FAFSA done now and you won’t have to stress about financial aid deadlines, having funds to buy books, or late fees next year.
 Plus, getting it off your plate gives you more time to study, play ultimate Frisbee, or root on the Lions at Homecoming.

 If you need assistance completing your FAFSA, check out our workshop dates and times below.

 Let us know if you need any help!

 Spring Dates for Standards of Academic Progress Appeals

 The deadline date for appeals to be submitted is the Wednesday prior to the meeting.
 The Standards of Academic Progress Committee are scheduled to meet on the dates listed below.

-September 20, 2017 (This is the last appeal for the Fall Term)
+February 22, 2018 (This is the last appeal for the Spring Term)

-The Financial Aid Office will be holding FAFSA workshops on the second floor of the Smith-Pendergraft Campus Center, every Tuesday throughout March and April, from 3:00 PM to 5:30 PM.
+The Financial Aid Office will be holding FAFSA workshops on the second floor of the Smith-Pendergraft Campus Center, on the dates below from 3:00 PM to 5:00 PM.